Transmission ERDA of ubiquitous deuterium in H-containing materials: Introduction

 \section{Introduction}

-In contrast to conventional elemental analysis techniques that rely on electronic transitions of atoms, ERDA is based essentially on the interaction between the nuclei of the accelerated ion and the target atom.
-This is the reason that ERDA has been advantageously used for detection of light elements, especially hydrogen, in solids \cite{Handbook2009}.
-Indeed, ERDA is mass-sensitive to the target atom, and therefore, information about isotopes in solids can be obtained under the condition of sufficient mass resolution.
-We may expect complementary use of ERDA, for example, with secondary ion mass spectrometry (SIMS), a widely-used mass-sensitive but destructive method, unlike ERDA.

-At a detection angle of $\sim$0$^{\circ}$ in T-ERDA, the recoil cross sections of H (protium, $^1$H) and D (deuterium, $^2$H) are enhanced to as large as 1--2\,b/sr for projectile $^{4}$He energy of 8--10\,MeV \cite{iba}\cite{Gal1955}\cite{Ish2004}.
-Therefore, T-ERDA is advantageous for detection of not only H \cite{Kud2021}\cite{Kud2022}, but also D of interest in the present study.
-Furthermore, T-ERDA requires no reference sample in the quantitative analysis \cite{Kud2022}.
-As a related study, Ros and coworkers developed the coincidence-ERDA for sensitive detection of H and D in film samples \cite{Ros2013}, and applied it to the analysis of meteorite and mineral samples \cite{Ros2015}.

-T-ERDA may be used to determine the ratio of D to H content (so-called D/H ratio) in a solid sample, which seems to be a very similar fraction on the order of $10^{-4}$ of hydrogen wherever hydrogen is found on the earth.
-The D/H ratio is changeable, for example, it increases if there are natural or artificial processes at work that concentrate it, for example, distillation (because of higher boiling point of D-water than that of H-water) or electrolysis of water \cite{Lew1933}.
-The geological and cosmological importance of deuteron analysis has been understood since the early period of the related research \cite{Fri1953}.
-Analysis of D/H ratio should allow to discuss natural or artificial processes experienced by the sample in the past, as is the well-known case of meteorites \cite{Rob2006}.
-In earth and planetary science, D/H ratio is a clue to discuss the history of the solar system, for example, the origin of ocean on the earth \cite{Gen2008}.
-Also, D/H ratio is a useful measure for research of the global cycle of seawater \cite{Lec1998}.
+The hydrogen isotope D (deuterium, $^2$H), mixed in H (protium, $^1$H), has been of particular significance in astrophysics \cite{Rob2006}\cite{Gen2008} and geoscience \cite{Lec1998}\cite{Leh2022}, because the ratio of D to H content in matter (so-called D/H ratio) provides information about the formation process of the Solar System.
+The D/H ratio is changeable, for example, it increases if there are natural or artificial processes at work that concentrate it, such as distillation (because of higher boiling point of D-water than that of H-water) or electrolysis of water \cite{Lew1933}.
+Change in the D/H ratio is expected to occur in H-containing materials chemically synthesized on the earth, in which ubiquitous, i.e., naturally mixed, D is contained inherently.
+The D/H ratio seems to be a very similar fraction on the order of $10^{-4}$.
+The similar ratio is expected to be observed, for example, for synthetic resin containing H as a component.
+It is likely that analysis of ubiquitous D can be used to characterize synthesized materials.

-In some cases, we may obtain valuable by-products of T-ERDA since its experimental layout is similar to that employed in the study of nuclear reactions.
-Collision-induced energetic particles produced by nuclear reactions in a film target, if any, are expected to appear in the energy spectrum of T-ERDA.
-By analyzing the reaction yield, the differential reaction cross section at $\sim$0$^{\circ}$ might be determined.
-The results to be obtained certainly contribute to the database of nuclear reactions \cite{Otu2014}\cite{Moh2015}.